Agence-DnD/PIMGento/README.md

 * Compatibility with Magento >= 1.10 EE
 * Create this type of product : Bundle, packed, virtual and downloadable products.
 * Think about a way to delete data

+## About us

+Founded by lovers of innovation and design, [Agence Dn'D] (http://www.dnd.fr) assists companies for 11 years in the creation and development of customized digital (open source) solutions for web and E-commerce.